highgateschool/cheatsheets/readme.md

 ## Arrays/lists

 In Python we use lists most of the time.
-- Lists' size does not need to be declared but can be intialized as empty.
+- A list's size does not need to be declared but can be intialized as empty.
-- Lists are specifically 1d, if you want more then use `import numpy`.
+- Lists are specifically 1d, if you want more then either a list of lists or use something like `import numpy`.

 ```python
 # Empty list